 The student handbook for your programme is provided in electronic format at the start of the course and can be downloaded below.

 The handbook contains important information to support you during your time in the Department, from key resources available and how to navigate difficulties affecting your academic or personal life to details of the degree programme and beyond.
 Please familiarise yourself with the contents of the handbook as soon as possible.

 Information on you programme structure, marking schemes, assignments and deadlines are posted on Blackboard.
 The Department will notify you of any changes to your assignment timeline as far in advance as possible.

 Elective Module Selection

 You are automatically enrolled for all core modules but must choose your electives.
-Please register for these modules by selecting them on DSS by the end of week one.
+Details of how to make your elective module selections have been sent to you.

 Whether related to academic or personal matters, there are a number of sources of support available to you from both within and outside the Department.